timnew/Fuel-price/README.md

 # Fuel-price

-And 711 fuel price monitor by data from Project Zero Three
+An  711 fuel price monitor by data from [Project Zero Three](https://projectzerothree.info/)